 Dynamic Destination Timeout (default=0): When the Dynamic Destination function is enabled, the timeout can be set to determine when the NPort will forget the source (IP address and UDP port number) of the last data received.
-Any other source (IP address and UDP port) will not be able to connect to the NPort until Dynamic Destination Timeout is reached.
+Any other source (IP address and UDP port) cannot connect to the NPort until Dynamic Destination Timeout is reached.